5OKB/grid-python-sdk/README.md

 # Main parts
 GridAuthClient - Used to authorize on GRID SSO server.

-GridApiClient - Client for GRID RespAPI that can work with main Grid entities (right now with sessions only).
+GridApiClient - Client for GRID RespAPI that can work with main Grid entities.

 GridEventSubscriber - subscriber to receive real-time events about changes in sessions (creation, deletion, starting and so on).